 Managing a serious wound can be difficult when you are living with disability or are elderly, so many people require assistance to ensure their wound heals properly.
 Certain types of wounds are harder to look after, especially chronic wounds, as they can get infected easily – so it is important to ask for professional help if you need it.
-Understanding the role of nurses in wound management, and knowing when to enlist their assistance, is vital for ensuring your continued health.
+Understanding the role of nurses in nursing management of wound is sometimes crucial, so knowing when to enlist their assistance is vital for ensuring your continued health.

 The team at St Jude’s have put together this piece on wound management and how our nursing services are extremely valuable for reducing recovery times and the risk of infection.